sanity-io/next-sanity/README.md

   projectId,
   dataset,
   apiVersion, // https://www.sanity.io/docs/api-versioning
-  useCdn: true, // if you're using ISR or only static generation at build time then you can set this to `false` to guarantee no stale content
+  useCdn: true, // if you're using ISR or only static generation at build time, then you can set this to `false` to guarantee no stale content
   studioUrl: '/studio', // Or: 'https://my-cool-project.sanity.studio'
   encodeSourceMap: true, // Optional.
 Default to: process.env.NEXT_PUBLIC_VERCEL_ENV === 'preview',
 })